bparanj/crystal/electronics/book/basics/polarity.md

 4. Improve Efficiency:
    - Properly oriented components optimize energy use and performance in circuits like power supplies, amplifiers, and signal processing systems.

-Polarity is fundamental for achieving directional control and functionality in electronic circuits.
+Polarity is useful in achieving directional control in electronic circuits.

 ### **Demonstrate Polarity**